KCarlile/tanagradev.github.io/docs/instructions/convert.md

             Chapter 4 - Chapter Title.md
                Section Title (text heading)
                   Subsection Title (text heading)
-#TODO: media/ (need to figure out this part of the project)
+         Part 1 - Part Title_media/
 ```

 ## Next Steps
 Now that your book directory and file structure has been generated, you can write your book in the `content/` directory and generated \*.md files.
-When your book is complete, you can [compile your markdown into a rendered book](compile.html).
+Media files (images, etc.) will go in each book part's `..._media/` directory.
+You're now ready to [learn more about authoring content in your book](content.html).